Is glycine the safest medicine? Glycine: application features and side effects

 • allergic manifestations - rash, itching, dermatitis.

-Fragment of instructions for the use of glycine
+Fragment of instructions for use of glycine

 • increasing weakness;